cmcgover/INST326-Final-Project/README.md

 # How to run the program

- To run the game, in the command line type "python3 madlibs_temp.py madlibstemplate.txt"
+ To run the game, in the command line type "python3 madlibs_temp.py madlibstemplate.txt".

 # Using and interpretting the program
  After running the program in the command line, the game will start by prompting the user to choose a genre.
-Then, the user is asked to fill in various different words and once this is complete the new story is generated and printed to the user.
+ Then is to  input a genre from the given options.
+If an invalid choice is inputted then it will give you the option to enter the correct input again.
+After that, based upon the blanks provided, fill in the proper words.
+Lastly, a completed story with the blanks filled in will be returned.
 The program then promtps the user to play again.